-▲ Figure 9.
+Figure 9.
 Slip model of the Pawnee earthquake from joint kinematic inversion of geodetic and seismological data.
-Aftershocks are from Yeck, Hayes, et al. (2016).
-Diamond and vertical dashed line indicate 1 September 2016 foreshock (Yeck, Hayes, et al., 2016).
-Basement depth is indicated by the horizontal dashed line.
-Star marks the hypocenter location.
-The color version of this figure is available only in the electronic edition.
+Aftershocks are from Yeck et al., 2016b.
+Diamond and vertical dashed line indicate 1 September 2016 foreshock (Yeck et al., 2016b).
+Basement depth is indicated by horizontal dashed line.
+Star marks hypocenter location.

-of a significantly lower average injection rate of only 35 m3/day in the two months preceding the Pawnee earthquake, the injection rate was abruptly increased by a factor of 6 on 28 August 2016, that is, five days before the mainshock (see inset in Fig. 10).
-According to Yeck, Hayes, et al. (2016), an m_b 3.2 foreshock was recorded in the epicentral area of the Pawnee earthquake on 1 September 2016 (diamond in Figs. 1, 9, and 10).
+On a shorter time scale, even more rapid changes in injection rate can be noticed.
+At well "NORMAN" (8km), in spite of a significantly lower average injection rate of only 35m/day in the two months preceding the Pawnee earthquake, the injection rate was abruptly increased by a factor 6 on 28 August

+2016, i.e. five days before the mainshock (Fig. 10d).
+According to Yeck et al. (2016b), a mb3.2 foreshock was recorded in the epicentral area of the Pawnee earthquake on 1 September 2016 (diamond in Fig. 1, 9 and 10).
 Retrospective analysis of microseismicity in the epicentral area of the Pawnee earthquake revealed that this foreshock belonged to an episode of enhanced seismicity that had started 90 days before the mainshock (Walter et al., 2017).
 Should the hypothesis of an injection-induced earthquake hold for the 3 September Pawnee mainshock, then these foreshocks may represent a case of precursory seismic activity.
-However, in spite of the spatial and temporal coincidence between seismic activity and changes in injection rates in the Pawnee area, categorizing with certainty the Pawnee earthquake as an induced earthquake would require further investigation, in particular the careful validation of reports made by disposal well operators.
+However, in spite of the spatial and temporal coincidence between seismic activity and changes injection rates in the Pawnee area, categorizing with certainty the Pawnee earthquake as an induced earthquake would require further investigation, in particular the careful validation of reports made by disposal well operators.